Continuous matrix-product states in inhomogeneous systems with long-range interactions: Method

 Using the introduced notations, we can express the energy determined by Eq.~\eqref{Energy} as follows:

 Note that Eq.~\eqref{EnergyExpectation} is independent of $z$ due to the Lindblad equations for all matrices involved in the expression.

 The next goal is to compute energy gradients.
 We delegate the explicit derivation of gradients to Appendix~\ref{AppA} due to complexity of the corresponding expressions.
 At the same time, we note here that these gradients can be expressed in terms of certain integrals of the matrices $H_{L}(x)$, $H_{R}(x)$, $U_{L,i}(x)$, $U_{R,i}(x)$, $\sigma_{L}(x)$, and $\sigma_{R}(x)$.
+Let us also note that in contrast to the available possibilities to employ the numerical automatic differentiation packages, the explicit expressions in Appendix~\ref{AppA} enable more efficient parallelization and independent control of the accuracy of gradients and energy calculations.

 Hence, the obtained equations allow us to compute the energy expectation value for both the translationally-invariant interaction potentials and the cavity-like interactions.
 It is clear now that one can perform calculations with the same interactions, which are tractable with the matrix-product operators (MPO) in the lattice context.
 We discuss this analogy in more detail in Appendix~\ref{AppB}.